nfroze/Project-5-DevSecOps-Pipeline/README.md

-# 📦 Project 5: End-to-End DevSecOps Transformation (🚧 In Progress)
+# 📦 Project 5: End-to-End DevSecOps Transformation

 ## 1. Overview 🚀
 This project simulates a **complete DevSecOps transformation** for a fictional company following a simulated security breach.
 It brings together all key areas of DevSecOps — infrastructure, application, CI/CD, security scanning, and incident response — in a unified workflow.